Practical Learning Abroad

 Please view the International Internship Guidelines or for Health and Human Development (HHD) majors, the International Internships Guidelines - HHD for more information about requirements and procedures.

-To search for internships visit our Programs page and The Intern Group website.
-If you select an internship that is not available through our Programs page, you may apply through the generic International Internship application.
+To search for internships visit our Advanced Search page.
+If you select an internship that is not available through our Advanced Search page, you may apply through the generic International Internship application.

 Photographer: Dong Dinh